3 indicted for roles in awarding COVID outreach contract

 Triantaphyllis is chief of staff for Harris County Judge Lina Hidalgo, while Wallis Nader is a policy director and Aaron Dunn is a former senior adviser who recently left Hidalgo’s office.
 The county is the nation’s third-most populous and home to Houston.

+“We look forward to the upcoming court proceedings, which will shine a light on the fact that there has been no wrongdoing here.
+These charges against my client are unsupported by a full and objective review of the facts and the voluminous evidence in this case.
+In his service to Harris County, Alex has made the people the top priority and worked to ensure that taxpayer resources are utilized as effectively and efficiently as possible,” Marla Poirot, an attorney for Triantaphyllis, said in a statement.

-At attorney for Triantaphyllis and a spokeswoman for Hidalgo did not immediately return emails seeking comment.
-It was not immediately known if Nader and Dunn were represented by lawyers.
+Ashlee McFarlane, an attorney for Hidalgo, declined to comment until her legal team had a chance to review the indictments.
+An attorney for Dunn did not immediately return an email seeking comment.

+It was not immediately known if Nader was represented by a lawyer.

 The Harris County District Attorney’s Office declined to comment.